ahmadaurwahaj/qumulo-server/README.md

-# 🌋 Artifact Portal (Adonis JS) 🌋
+# 🌋 Artifact Portal (AdonisJS Backend) 🌋

+Welcome to the Artifact Portal backend!
+This project serves as the backend for managing and monitoring clusters using AdonisJS.
+It provides API endpoints for various functionalities, such as time series data visualization, snapshot policy management, and more.

-## Getting Started
+## 🚀 Getting Started

-These instructions will get your copy of the Artifact Portal up and running on your local machine for development and testing purposes.
-Follow these simple steps:
+These instructions will guide you to set up and run the Artifact Portal backend locally for development and testing purposes.

 ### Prerequisites

-Make sure you have Node.js installed on your system.
-We use [`nvm` (Node Version Manager)](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) to manage Node.js versions:
+Make sure you have the following tools installed on your system:

+- Node.js: We use nvm (Node Version Manager) to manage Node.js versions.

+### Installation

-1. **Install and use the proper version of Node.js:**
+1. Install and use the proper version of Node.js:

    ```bash
    nvm install 20 && nvm use 20